Chief Executive

 Anne McMeehan Roberts

-Anne McMeehan Roberts is a Trustee at Chawton House, Paines Plough (touring “new theatre to all four corners of the UK and around the world”), as well as Chair of Portsmouth High School’s governing body.
-(She was previously a pupil there leaving in 1972 to study European Languages, Politics and Economics at Loughborough University.)
+Anne McMeehan Roberts is a Trustee at Paines Plough (touring “new theatre to all four corners of the UK and around the world”), as well as Chair of Portsmouth High School’s governing body – she was previously a pupil there leaving in 1972 to study European Languages, Politics and Economics at Loughborough University.
 Most of her career has been spent working in the City, latterly running a specialist communications firm, of which she was a founding director.
 Prior to this her appointments included Director of Communications of the investment funds industry’s trade association and director of Framlington Group and Managing Director of its unit trust subsidiary.
 She won the Network Award for Business Woman of the Year in Finance in 1992.

 Professor Ros Ballaster